Kunull/Blog/blog/2024-05-31-cnsp-review.md

 The exam duration was 1 hour wwith 60 questions to be attempted.
 With all questions being theory MCQs, this wasn't a very daunting task.

-I managed to finish the exam in around 30 minutes an pass with merit (<75%).
+I managed to finish the exam in around 30 minutes an pass with merit (less than or equal to 75%).

 ## Parting thoughts